Neurojedi/Neurojedi.github.io/_pages/about.md

         <a href="https://www.ewi-psy.fu-berlin.de/psychologie/arbeitsbereiche/cognitive_computational_neuroscience_lab/team/leitung/doerig_a/index.html" target="_blank" rel="noopener noreferrer">Adrien Doerig</a>,
         and the
         <a href="https://www.cbs.mpg.de/methods-and-development-groups/neural-data-science-and-statistical-computing" target="_blank" rel="noopener noreferrer">Neural Data Science and Statistical Computing Group</a>
         at MPI CBS.
-A huge thank you to Greta for all her support.
-I am super excited that we will continue working together for my Master's thesis.
+A huge thanks to Greta for all her support.
+It was an amazing experience to work with her, and I am super duper excited that we will continue working together for my Master's thesis.
       </p>
     </div>